-Embroidery of India includes dozens of regional embroidery styles varying by different region.
+Embroidery of India includes dozens of regional embroidery styles varying by different regions.
 The Indian embroidery has a wide variety due to the use of different materials.
-The various types of Indian embroidery contains different aspects of regional speciality like Gold embroidery of Jaipur, known as 'Gota-Work', Kantha embroidery of West Bengal
+The various types of Indian embroidery contains different aspects of regional specialty like Gold embroidery of Jaipur, known as 'Gota-Work', Kantha embroidery of West Bengal

 Zari is gold, and Zardozi embroidery is the glitteringly ornate, heavily encrusted gold thread work practiced in Rajasthan